HimadriChakra12/Himutil/README.md

 |                                                                |
 +----------------------------------------------------------------+
 ```
-A Utility that is easier than getting a Girlfriend and straighter than you.
+A Utility that is straighter than you and easier than pulling a girl, getting a Girlfriend.

 ```Powershell
 set-executionpolicy -executionpolicy unrestricted